Emergency Shelters

 Expanding Shelter Capacity

 Our work prioritizes new shelters and developing new models (villages, safe park sites, motels) that meet people where they are.
-As of 2023, the JOHS supports a maximum capacity of nearly 2,000 beds, motel rooms and sleeping units — up from 650 in 2015 — with plans to grow.
+As of 2024, the JOHS supports a maximum capacity of over 2,000 beds, motel rooms and sleeping units — up from 650 in 2015 — with plans to grow.

 How to Find Shelters